multiversx/mx-docs/docs/validators/testnet/manage-testnet-node.md

+---
+id: manage-testnet-node
-# 3. Manage your testnet node
+title: Manage your testnet node
+---

 Your node will start as an Observer.
 In order to make it into a Validator, you will need 2,500 xeGold tokens.
 An admin in our Telegram community will gladly help - https://t.me/ElrondValidators